gardener/gardener-extension-provider-gcp/docs/usage/ipv6.md

 ### 2. **Service Subnet**

-- This subnet is dedicated to IPv6 services. it is created due to GCP's limitation of not supporting IPv6 reservation for services.
+- This subnet is dedicated to IPv6 services.
+It is created due to GCP's limitation of not supporting IPv6 reservation for services.

 ---